Custler/tc_Rescue/README.md

 ==================================================================================================
 ```

-P.S.
+## Help  by human.
 The script is open and free - but, if you need human help - then write a request in issues - but the work will cost % of the amount.